chen1i6c04/Ouroboros/README.md

 It is recommended to read Ryan Wick's [tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and [blog](https://rrwick.github.io/) before using.

-This tool is specifically build for Centrallab Lab of Taiwan CDC.
+This tool is specifically build for central laboratory of Taiwan CDC.

 # Installation
 You will need to install the external dependencies separately with `conda`, which can be found in `requirement.yaml`